 26 August 1935 ~to~ 26 March 2011

-Geraldine A. Ferraro was born in upstate New York.
-After her father and two young brothers died, "Lil' Gerri" moved with her mother to The Bronx, NYC, at an early age.
-Eventually, they moved to Queens, another borough in New York City.
+Geraldine A. Ferraro ("GAF") was born in upstate Newburgh, New York.
+After her father and two young brothers tragically died, "Lil' Gerri" moved with her mother to The Bronx, NYC, at an early age.
+Eventually, they moved out to Queens, another borough in New York City.
 Geraldine graduated college in NYC from Marymount Manhattan College and from law school in The Bronx at Fordham University.
 Before entering government service, "Miss Ferraro" admirably taught school in New York City for five years.
 Geraldine Ferraro was a persevering Assistant District Attorney in Queens as of 1974.
 She rose to head of the District Attorney's Special Victims Bureau.
-Urged by then NYS Assemblyman (later Governor) Mario Cuomo, Geraldine ran for U.S. Congress!
-Like Bella Abzug said: "A woman's place is in the House!"
-Members of the STONEWALL Veterans' Association met (via Bella) and helped Geraldine during her first successful congressional campaign in 1978 for New York's Ninth District (mostly Queens/part Brooklyn).
+Urged by then NYS Assemblyman (later Governor) Mario Cuomo, Geraldine ran for the U.S. Congress!
+Like feisty Bella S. Abzug declared said: "A woman's place is in the House!"
+Members of the STONEWALL Rebellion Veterans Association met GAF, ironically, via Bella.
+The SVA-ers helped Geraldine during her first successful congressional campaign in 1978 for New York's Ninth District (mostly Queens/part of Brooklyn).
 She rose to be an outstanding three-term Congresswoman.
 Every election, her winning percentages grew!
 In July of 1984, as the first woman in American history, Geraldine was electrifyingly convention-voted as the Democratic nominee for Vice-President of the United States.
 Besides a gender break-through, Geraldine Ferraro dignifiedly represented ethnic diversity as the first (and, to date, only) Italian-American national nominee in a major political party.

 The S.V.A. was enthusiastically supportive of Geraldine Ferraro's impressively-qualified and principle-before-politics campaigns in 1992 (narrow loss) and 1998 for the U.S. Senate from New York.
 We were right then, and now!
-During Gay Pride Month in 1998, the lovely and always smiling Geraldine toured the GLBT Center's Garden Party, attended by thousands, escorted by the SVA's director Williamson Henderson and community activist friend Liz Abzug.
-In fact, Geraldine proudly marched with and garnered great publicity as the special guest of the STONEWALL Veterans' Association leading the New York City Gay Pride Parade in June of both years.
-GAF's stylish handbag, personal papers folder and keys were securely locked in the big trunk of the 1969 Cadillac convertible "Stonewall Car".
+Since the SVA's Honorary Female Chairperson the legendary Bella Abzug passed in early 1998, the honorable Geraldine was requested by the S.V.A., and she generously agreed, to be the SVA's Honoary Female Chairperson for at least the remainder of 1998.
+'Gerry' wholeheartedly agreed and stated that... "it would be her absolute honor"!
+During NYC Gay Pride Month in 1998, the lovely and always smiling Geraldine toured the New York City GLBT Center's Garden Party, attended by thousands, escorted by the SVA's director Willson Lee Henderson and community activist friend Liz J. Abzug.
+In fact, the honorable Geraldine proudly marched with and garnered great publicity as the special and revered guest of the STONEWALL Rebellion Veterans Association leading the New York City Gay Pride Parade in June of both years.
+GAF's stylish handbag, personal papers folder and keys were securely locked in the huge trunk of the big blue 1969 convertible "Stonewall Car".
 In between her statewide Senate campaigns, Geraldine served four years during the President Bill Clinton Administration as the U.S. Ambassador to the United Nations Commission on Human Rights.
 She co-hosted the popular political talk show "Crossfire!" on Cable News Network (CNN).
 Before it was politically vogue, Geraldine Ferraro strongly supported marriage equality as an American civil right and she clearly so-stated!

-Over the past decade, through fellow native Queens resident Andrew M. Cuomo's campaigns in 2002, 2006 and 2010, of which Geraldine was strongly endorseful and hard campaigning, S.V.A. members got to see Geraldine at many campaign rallies and election parties.
-Until late 2010, Geraldine Ferraro was a valued on-air political commentator on the worldwide Fox News Channel (FNC).
+Over the past decade, through fellow native Queens resident Andrew M. Cuomo's campaigns in 2002, 2006 and 2010 for New York State governor, of which Geraldine was strongly endorseful and hard campaigning, S.V.A. members got to see Geraldine at many campaign rallies and election parties.
+Until late 2010, Geraldine Ferraro was a valued on-air political commentator on the worldwide Fox News Channel ("FNC").
 In a historical first on Election Night 2010, FNC-TV had a joint appearance by the only two women Vice-President nominees in American history, Geraldine and Sarah Palin, separated by a quarter-of-a-century and different political parties.
-Besides her son John, Jr. and daughter Donna, both married with children, and now grandchildren, Geraldine had the rare life accomplishment of a marriage -- John Zaccaro -- spanning more than half a century!
+Besides her son John Zaccaro, Jr. and daughter Donna, both married with children, and now grandchildren, Geraldine had the rare life accomplishment of a marriage -- John Zaccaro, Sr. -- spanning more than half a century!
 Like her political idol before her, another trailblazing New York City Congresswoman and S.V.A. supporter, Bella Abzug, and recently one of the most popular women of all time, Elizabeth Taylor, ironically, Geraldine also passed during the History Month of Women!

 =Tribute to and Commentaries on Geraldine Ferraro=